smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

 We looked a four possible data structures to use for the representation of a maze.
 We did a casual analysis of each.
 Of those considered, I like the "Vector of Edges" because it is simple and efficient.
+In the [http://www.bitmine.org/init-immutable/](next article), I discuss why I am passing an initialization function in to the constructor.